Gold & Diamond Badges

 Shortly afterwards I landed safely and finished a seven

 hour thirty-three minute flight.
-I'd completed my gold
+I'd completed my Gold

-attempt!
 Sure I'd taken an inordinately long time, having

 spent too much of my flying time in either the upper 20% or

-usable height band.
-I would learn how to work the height
+the lower 20% of the usable height band.
+I would learn how to

-during the cross-country course on my next visit to Waikerie.
+on my next visit to Waikerie.
 But that was for later.

 Through pure persistence I'd made it around on a day